cwcyau/hdruk-roche-summer-school/README.md

 As part of the summer school, participants will have an opportunity to submit follow-on work for competitive internships made exclusively available by Roche.

-## How much will it cost me to attend?

-Thanks to sponsorship by Roche and support from Health Data Research UK, we have made the event *almost* completely free.

-There is no cost for tuition and accommodation for the event but participants will need to cover their own transport and some meals.

-However, as we have experienced last-minute drop-outs in the past for similar events, we will be asking participants to contribute a registration fee of £100 to secure their place.

 ## Who should apply?

 The participants are expected to: